-Ease anxiety and calm initial nerves by sending in little reminders of home such as photos of the family, toys and pets or even little drawings on post-it notes.
-Let them know that you will be thinking of them throughout the day and reassure them that the teacher will contact you if there is a problem.
+Ease anxiety and calm initial nerves by sending in little reminders of home.
+It is unlikely that toys or objects will be permitted, but perhaps put a little note or drawing in their pocket to let them know you will be thinking of them throughout the day.
+Also, reassure them that the teacher will contact you if there is a problem.

 By creating a calm household routine with early bedtimes and minimal morning stress, children will be better able to deal with stressors and anxiety than those who haven’t rested or slept well. stress-free mornings.
 Early bedtimes are essential in order for children to deal calmly with the day ahead.

 Things you can do to ensure stress-free mornings include:

 - Prepare the night before.
 Have school clothes, books, PE kit, lunch, shoes, and anything they need for the following day prepared the night before.
 Rushing around and forgetting things is stressful for the whole household – this is a very good routine to establish and will pay dividends if maintained.